adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] Feature story
 - [ ] Update [![](../assets/DIR-LOCATION/)]() for images
 - [ ] All images 550w max only
+- [ ] Link "View this email in your browser."

-template last updated on 8-17-19
+template last updated on 8-22-19

+View this email in your browser.

 ## News from around the web!